jenkinsci/job-dsl-plugin/docs/Job-reference.md

 }
 ```

-The build flow text can also be stored in a file and set in the new job when it's created.
+The build flow text can also be stored in a file in the DSL Job's workspace and set in the new job when it's created.

 ```groovy
 buildFlowJob('example-3') {